LambertLeong/LambertLeong.github.io/work/uhcc.md

 measurements.

     - I developed an unsupervised machine learning model using PCA to characterize sinograms resulting from breast of different thickness, widths, and densities.
+	- [Work was presented in an abstract detailed __HERE__](../essays/rsna_2019)
 - _[3CB](https://shepherdresearchlab.org/research/3cb/)_ - 3 Compartment Breast
   of 3CB is a project that can render breast lesions specific to the three major components that make  up breast tissue.
 These components include water, lipid,